rithmschool/react_exercises/02-jsx/readme.md

 ### Part 1

+Create the following three components again:

+1. `FirstComponent`, which is an `h1` with the text "My very first component."
+2. `SecondComponent`, which is an `h2` with the text "My second component."
+3. `NamedComponent`, which is a `p` that should accept a property of "name" and display the text "My name is " + name.

-Refactor your previous example to use JSX.
+But refactor your code to use JSX.
 Your three components should not use any syntax like `React.DOM.h1` and should use babel to transpile.

 ### Part 2